jet/equinox/README.md

 ### Deprovisioning CosmosDb

-The above provisioning step provisions RUs in DocDB for the collection, which add up quickly. *When finished running any test, it's critical to drop the RU allocations back down again via some mechanism*.
+The [provisioning](provisioning) step spins up RUs in DocDB for the Collection, which will keep draining your account until you reach a spending limit (if you're lucky!). *When finished running any test, it's critical to drop the RU allocations back down again via some mechanism (either delete the collection or reset teh RU provision dpwn to the lowest possible value)*.

 - Kill the collection and/or database
 - Use the portal to change the allocation